Wells Fargo & Company (WFC) — Fair Value Analysis

 Is WFC overvalued or undervalued right now?

-Based on Monte Carlo simulations, Wells Fargo (WFC) is currently deeply undervalued.
-Its median fair value (P50) is estimated at $129.58, significantly above its current price of $75.64.
+Based on our Monte Carlo simulations, Wells Fargo (WFC) is currently undervalued.
+Its median fair value (P50) is estimated at $122.86, which is significantly higher than its current trading price of $85.51.

 What is the bear case and bull case for WFC?

-The full Monte Carlo distribution, including specific bear-case (P10) and bull-case (P90) price targets, as well as the probability of achieving upside, is available to users with a free FairCurve account.
+The full Monte Carlo distribution, including the bear (P10) and bull (P90) target prices, along with the probability of upside, is available exclusively to FairCurve account holders.
+Sign up for a free FairCurve account to access these detailed scenarios.

 How does FairCurve calculate WFC's fair value?

-FairCurve calculates WFC's fair value using sophisticated Monte Carlo simulations, running thousands of forward-looking scenarios to determine a probabilistic range of outcomes for the company's valuation.
+FairCurve calculates WFC's fair value using sophisticated Monte Carlo simulations, running thousands of forward-looking scenarios to determine a probabilistic range of intrinsic values for the company.

 How can I track WFC's fair value as it changes?

-You can add WFC to a free FairCurve watchlist to receive daily fair-value updates.
-FairCurve will instantly re-evaluate WFC's fair value when new fundamental data, such as earnings reports, are released.
+You can add WFC to your free FairCurve watchlist to receive daily fair-value updates and instant re-valuation alerts whenever new financial results or other key fundamentals are released.